 We believe our "ATIF" brand is associated with a well-recognized, integrated consulting services company in the market that it operates, with comprehensive personalized one-stop consulting services to suit our clients' needs.
 Our brand is integral to our sales and marketing efforts.
-We have completed trademark registration for "ATIF" in Hong Kong, and are in the process of applying for trademark registration for "ATIF" in China and the U.S., "CNNM" and "INTERNATIONAL SCHOOL OF FINANCE" in HK and the U.S. Our continued success in maintaining and enhancing our brand and image depends to a large extent on our ability to satisfy customers' needs by further developing and maintaining quality of services across our operations, as well as our ability to respond to competitive pressures.
+We are in the process of applying for trademark registration for our brand "ATIF" in the PRC, US, and HK.
+Our continued success in maintaining and enhancing our brand and image depends to a large extent on our ability to satisfy customers' needs by further developing and maintaining quality of services across our operations, as well as our ability to respond to competitive pressures.
 If we are unable to satisfy customers' needs or if our public image or reputation were otherwise diminished, our business transactions with our clients may decline, which could in turn adversely affect our results of operations.